Vickylove5223/RecordLane/README.md

 RecordLane is an open-source alternative to expensive proprietary screen recording tools.
 Break free from vendor lock-in and subscription fees with a privacy-first solution that puts you in control.

-### Recent Updates

-**🚀 Migrated to Supabase Backend** (January 2025)
-- Switched from Encore.ts to Supabase for better scalability and ease of deployment
-- Simplified setup process - no more complex backend configuration
-- Enhanced real-time capabilities and better database management
-- Improved developer experience with auto-generated APIs

 ### What Proprietary Tools This Replaces

 RecordLane replaces popular but expensive screen recording solutions: